-Only the fishing concession holder may use the electronic logbook lodgement service.
-If you wish to authorise persons (or the master of the boat) to complete and submit an electronic logbook on your behalf you may do so by completing and submitting an Registered Agents Nomination Form (RA form) to AFMA Licensing and Data services.
+Only the fishing concession holder may use the e-log lodgement service.
+If you wish to authorise persons (or the master of the boat) to complete and submit an e-log on your behalf, you may do so by completing and submitting a Registered Agents Nomination Form (RA form) to AFMA Licensing and Data Services.
 Please note new nominations will not take effect until AFMA has sent you written confirmation of the nomination.
 Further information on the RA forms can be obtained from AFMA Licensing and Data Services on 1300 723 621.

-If you have already nominated an authorised person under the paper logbook system, that nomination is also valid for electronic logbooks.
-However the authorised person must have a valid GoFish user ID and password to use the electronic lodgement.
+If you have already nominated an authorised person under the paper logbook system, that nomination is also valid for e-logs and eCDRs.
+However, the authorised person must have a valid GoFish user ID and password to use the electronic lodgement.

-To use e-logs you need to:
+To use e-logs and eCDRs you need to: